You can make an economical appetizer or game day snack with basic ingredients you probably already have in your pantry.

 Keywords: appetizer, side dish, tomato cheese cups

 TIP: Save the crust from the bread to make bread crumbs.
 Store it in the fridge to keep it fresh for future use.

-For a special occasions or if you are having guests for dinner spruce up the recipe by using puff pastry or phyllo dough and add to the muffin cups.
+For special occasions or if you are having guests for dinner spruce up this recipe by using puff pastry or phyllo dough and add to the muffin cups.